johnno1962/HotReloading/README.md

 "Other Linker Flags": -Xlinker -interposable.
 You no longer need to add a "Run Script" build phase.
 If want to inject on a device, see the notes below on how to configure the InjectionIII app.
+Note however, on an M1/M2 Mac this project only works with an iOS/tvOS 14 or later simulator.

 ***Remember not to release your app with this package configured.***